gsauthof/adf2pdf/README.md

-This repository contains **adf2pdf**, a tool that turns a batch of paper pages into a PDF with a text layer.
+adf2pdf - a tool that turns a batch of paper pages into a PDF with a text layer.
 By default, it detects empty pages (as they may easily occur during duplex scanning) and excludes them from the OCR and the resulting PDF.

 For that, it uses [Sane's][5] [scanimage][6] for the scanning, [Tesseract][4] for the [optical character recognition] (OCR), and